javaplus/KubernetesDojo/labs/kube_readiness_2.md

 kubectl scale deployment cn-demo --replicas 3
 ```

 Then let's delete the Redis deployment.
-What is your dashboard reporting for the Readiness of the 3 `Pods` that are running in your `Deployment`?
+After deleting the redis deployment, check all the pods.
+What is it reporting for the Readiness of the 3 `Pods` that are running in your `Deployment`?
 They should all say `0/1 READY` now.
 Go ahead and redeploy Redis:

 ```bash
 kubectl apply -f k8s/redis
 ```
+Keep checking the status of your pods.
 Did they all turn back to ready again?
 This is a powerful feature as Kubernetes is watching every Pod in your deployment.
 It's also worth reading about [Liveness Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).
 They have a similar configuration, but will actually restart the container(s) in your `Pod` if they are determined to be unhealthy.
 Combining these techniques of Liveness and Readiness will increase the reliability and availability of your system.